miloserdev/openbmc/poky/documentation/overview-manual/concepts.rst

 When the OpenEmbedded build system generates an image or an SDK, it gets the packages from a package feed area located in the :term:`Build Directory`.
-The :ref:`general workflow figure
-<overview-manual/concepts:openembedded build system concepts>`
-shows this package feeds area in the upper-right corner.
+The `general workflow figure <#general-workflow-figure>`__ shows this package feeds area in the upper-right corner.

 This section looks a little closer into the package feeds area used by the build system.
 Here is a more detailed look at the area:

 .. image:: figures/package-feeds.png
-   :width: 100%
+   :align: center

 Package feeds are an intermediary step in the build process.
 The OpenEmbedded build system provides classes to generate different package